Microwave Quantum Memcapacitor Effect: Results and Discussion

 Finally, we consider as the initial state the state $\ket{\Psi (0)} =\ket{0 ,\alpha\xi}\ket{0 ,\alpha\xi}$ corresponding to a squeezed state for the resonator 2 and 4, in this case we choose $\alpha=\xi=0.1e^{\pi/8}$.
-Similar to the uncoupled case, here we also observe memristive behavior due to the pinched loop at voltage frequency $\omega_{\nu1} = 0.5\omega_1$ (see Fig.~\ref{Fig:0.1squeezed state1}).
-The second memristive system has a more stable response than the first one, maintaining unaltered its pinched hysteresis curve.
+Similar to the uncoupled case, here we also observe memory behavior due to the pinched loop at voltage frequency $\omega_{\nu} = 0.5\omega_1$ (see Fig.~\ref{Fig:0.1squeezed state1}).
+The second memcapacitive system has a more stable response than the first one, maintaining unaltered its pinched hysteresis curve.
 For the high-frequency response, we see that the system exhibits an elliptical response, looking like an oscillator.
 This dynamics is similar to the single-device case using the squeezed states.

-As a brief conclusion, we can observe that for the case of uncorrelated inputs, the memristive behavior is preserved, obtaining curves with the same shape as in the uncoupled case.
-Also, we can see that the response of the microwave quantum memristor that is further to the input voltage presents more stable dynamics.
-This can suggest that for a chain of microwave quantum memristors with uncorrelated inputs, the dynamics will be more stable at the end of the chain.
+As a brief conclusion, we can observe that for the case of uncorrelated inputs, the memcapacitive behavior is preserved, obtaining curves with the same shape as in the uncoupled case.
+Also, we can see that the response of the microwave quantum memcapacitor that is further to the input voltage presents more stable dynamics.
+This can suggest that for a chain of microwave quantum memcapacitor with uncorrelated inputs, the dynamics will be more stable at the end of the chain.